 It never fails, every time I am going somewhere for a couple days all hell breaks loose at work.
-I showed up early to work so I could leave early with enough time to catch my flight with Paul.
-As time approaches for me to leave, I am asked to make some emergency changes in a project and I throw something together on the fly to make sure I can get out of there on time… which for some reason never happens.
+I show up early to work so I could leave early with enough time to catch my flight with Paul.
+As time approaches for me to leave, I am asked to make some emergency changes in a project and I throw something together on the fly to ensure I can get out of there on time… which for some reason never happens.

-Luckily we get to the airport on time and we check in our luggage.
+Luckily we get to the airport on time and check in our luggage.
 As we walk to our gate, I get odd looks and some fingers pointing my direction.
 I just smile.
 People were pointing at my tripod duffel bag/carrier, but nobody knew what it was.
-This time I was not asked what I was carrying inside by random people.
+This time I was not asked by random people what was I carrying inside.